Period 5 Overview

 The American Civil War began in 1861 and was, in contrast to what many authorities predicted, a prolonged and bloody war.
 From the outset, the Union had the advantages of a functioning government and army, superior manufacturing and finances, a superior navy, and a larger population, augmented by continued immigration.
 The Emancipation Proclamation in 1863 gave the Union a stronger moral foundation, thwarting the possibility of a European alliance with the Confederacy.
 Despite early setbacks, Union forces ultimately prevailed, leaving southern society and infrastructure devastated.
 Union victory preceded the daunting task of reconstructing the Union, economically rebuilding the South, and remaking a unified society.

 Reconstruction solidified once and for all that the United States was an enduring union.
 Southern states were readmitted conditionally upon ratifying the 13th, 14th, and 15th amendments; abolishing slavery, providing equal protection all races under the law, and granting black male suffrage, respectively.
 The women’s rights movement, whose members were a mainstay of slavery abolition, was dismayed at the 15th amendment’s failure to include women’s suffrage, subsequently dividing over how to pursue women’s’ right to vote.
-While former slaves gained additional rights during the Reconstruction Era, many proved to be unenforceable as southern whites regained control of state and local governments and sought to rebuild antebellum social structure in wake of the Civil War.
+While former enslaved people gained additional rights during the Reconstruction Era, many proved to be unenforceable as southern whites regained control of state and local governments and sought to rebuild antebellum social structure in wake of the Civil War.
 Meanwhile, as the economy boomed in the North, the public lost interest in the cause of equal rights for African-Americans as and courts largely turned a deaf ear to the protests of freedmen, creating a segregated society with African-Americans as second-class citizens.
 Economically, while some experienced increased economic opportunities, many freedmen and poor whites fell victim to the debt peonage system created by sharecropping in the South.

 Between 1844 and 1877 the nation witnessed tremendous territory, economic, and population growth, all of which pushed the country to splinter into regional factions.
 Abolitionists scrutinized slavery as the greatest moral evil facing the country, contradicting southern apologists who saw the institution as a “positive good.”
 The debate on slavery and its extension into the territories polarized public opinion, making compromise impossible.
 Ultimately, the sporadic bloodshed of the 1850s tied to the fight over slavery blossomed to full-fledged Civil War in the following decade, leaving the nation shattered.
 While Reconstruction ostensibly reunited the country, many of the optimistic hopes of freedmen were left unfulfilled, and a lingering bitterness between the two sided persisted for decades.